 Treatments for some blood disorders have improved due to tremendous progress in research and development.
 However, there is still work to do.
 As a result, a variety of blood-related diseases — from cancers like lymphoma and leukemia, to non-malignant diseases like platelet and bleeding disorders, and rare diseases of the blood-forming system — continue to be associated with significant health problems and premature death.

 ASH members are dedicated to reducing the burden of these diseases and improving the quality of care for hematology patients worldwide.

 The first understood molecular disease

 For example, sickle cell disease (SCD) is an inherited blood disorder that affects nearly 100,000 Americans and occurs among about 1 out of every 365 Black or African-American births.
 By 2050 the number of people with SCD is expected to increase by about 30 percent globally.
-SCD causes red blood cells to become rigid and sickle-shaped, leading to reduced oxygen flow to almost every organ, causing severe pain, stroke, organ damage, and even death.
+SCD causes red blood cells to become rigid and sickle-shaped.
+This leads to reduced oxygen flow to almost every organ.
+Consequently, it causes severe pain, stroke, organ damage, and even death.

-It’s still too early to deliver many of these therapies and cures to most people who need them, but scientists are hard at work making them a reality.
+It’s still too early to deliver many of these therapies and cures to most people who need them.
+However, scientists are hard at work making them a reality.

-By becoming an advocate for hematology, you can help increase awareness about blood disorders and support state and federal funding for research, which is critical to making this exciting science count for patients.
+By becoming an advocate for hematology, you can help increase awareness about blood disorders.
+Additionally, you’ll support state and federal funding for research.
+Above all, this is critical to making this exciting science count for patients.